Villa Park in Birmingham, home of Aston Villa FC

 The Grand Hotel Birmingham (city centre)

-Historic railway hotel beautifully restored.
-Elegant rooms, fine dining, and perfect location next to New Street Station.
+Historic railway hotel beautifully restored after a long closure — reopened 2021.
+Elegant rooms, fine dining, and a perfect location next to Colmore Row.
 A touch of Victorian grandeur for your Villa Park trip.

 Staying Cool at Rotunda (city centre)

-Unique serviced apartments in Birmingham's iconic Rotunda building.
-Modern interiors, kitchen facilities, and central location.
+Unique serviced apartments in Birmingham's iconic 1960s Rotunda building.
+Modern interiors, kitchen facilities, and a remarkable view from the upper floors.
 Ideal for longer stays or groups.

 Our Recommendation

-Stay in Birmingham city centre - England's second city offers outstanding restaurants (including the famous Balti Triangle), excellent shopping, and vibrant nightlife.
-Transport to Villa Park is straightforward via train to Witton or taxi.
+Stay in Birmingham city centre — England's second city offers outstanding restaurants (including the famous Balti Triangle), excellent shopping, and vibrant nightlife.
+Transport to Villa Park is straightforward via train to Witton or taxi (£8-12).

 Frequently Asked Questions